SaqAsh/RetroStream/README.md

 ```

 ### Tech Stack

 - **Backend**: Rust, Tokio, Axum, WebSockets, xcap screen capture
 - **Frontend**: TypeScript, Vite, Canvas API, WebSockets

+### TODO!

+- [ ] Turn project into rust (wasm compatible) library for users to embed in their own apps.
+- [ ] Move Self-Hosting docker files to the examples/ folder.
+- [ ] Upload Package using workflow to npm registry.
+- [ ] Offload capture frame logic to gpu using wgpu.
+- [ ] Fix threads not exiting on shutdown.